Fuentes, Gonzalez shine as Rockies hold off Reds 13-8

 TRAINER’S ROOM

-Reds: Manager David Bell said RHP Michael Lorenzen (right shoulder) had positive results from a follow-up MRI and he will be able to start throwing soon in Arizona. … 1B Joey Votto (thumb) has not resumed baseball activities.
+Reds: Bell said RHP Michael Lorenzen (right shoulder) had positive results from a follow-up MRI and will be able to start throwing soon in Arizona. … 1B Joey Votto (thumb) has not resumed baseball activities.

-Rockies: LHP Kyle Freeland (left shoulder) will have two rehab outings, Saturday and next Thursday, with Triple-A Albuquerque, manager Bud Black said.
+Rockies: LHP Kyle Freeland (left shoulder) will have two rehab outings, Saturday and next Thursday, with Triple-A Albuquerque, Black said.
 Freeland will throw 60-70 pitches Saturday. … Black said INF Brendan Rodgers (hamstring) will start at second base for Albuquerque on Friday. … SS Trevor Story was given the night off.

 TWO DOWN